Original Title: Bitcoin Starts Week on Shaky Ground Amid Geopolitical Jitters

-Original Article Author: Suvashree Ghosh, Bloomberg
+Original Author: Suvashree Ghosh, Bloomberg

 Translation: Peggy, BlockBeats

-The following is the original article:
+The following is the original text:

 Welcome to join the official BlockBeats community: